dafny-lang/dafny/docs/HowToFAQ/FAQLoopModifies.md

   print "hello\n";
 }
 ```
-The inner for-loop can be specified and the whole method verified in two different ways.
+The for-loop can be specified and the whole method verified in two different ways.

-First, suppose we do not include a modifies clause in the loop specifications of the inner loop.
+First, suppose we do not include a modifies clause in the loop specifications of the loop.
 Then dafny will use the enclosing modifies clause, which allows changing the
 state of `c`.
-In order for the outer loop to know that the inner loop has not
+In order for the method body to know that the loop has not
-changed `c.n`, the inner loop needs the invariant `c.n == old(c.n)`.
+changed `c.n`, the loop needs the invariant `c.n == old(c.n)`.

-Alternatively, the inner loop can specify its own modifies clause,
+Alternatively, the loop can specify its own modifies clause,
 `modifies {}`, saying it modifies nothing.
 Then it follows directly that
-`c.n` does not change in the inner loop, so no invariant is needed to carry out the proof.
+`c.n` does not change in the loop, so no invariant is needed to carry out the proof.